experience-experiments/patient-dashboard/web-ui/readme.md

   * `npm test watch` - to run unit tests in watch mode
   * `npm run build` - to build the app

-## Deployment
+## Local PCF Deployment

-Currently the project contains a cloudfoundry manifest in order to be deployed to a cloudfoundry environment.
+Currently the project contains a cloudfoundry manifest (`manifest.yml`) in order to be deployed to a cloudfoundry environment.
 Below is an example of deploying the app using [pcf-dev](https://docs.pivotal.io/pcf-dev/index.html).

 To start the pivotal cloud foundry VM: `cf dev start`